Relten98/Password_generator.io/readme.md

 ===========================

-• A handy password generator created with javascript using random chaaracters to fill the requested criteria.
+• A handy password generator created with javascript using random characters to fill the requested criteria.